fdip/spring-boot-camel-examples/README.md

 Project contains of four microservices:
  - string-generator-service expose a GET endpoint that returns randomly generated messages (runs on port: 8082)
  - poller-service continuously polls from the string-generator-service and post to the string-consumer-service (runs on port: 8080)
- - string-consumer-service exposes a POST endpoint to store message into the database (runs on port: 8081)
- - db-consumer-service runs the camel cron job to get all messages from db and send it to FTP server (runs on port: 8083)
+ - string-consumer-service exposes a POST endpoint to store message into the database and runs the camel cron job to get all messages from db and send it to FTP server(runs on port: 8081)

 ## Getting Started